dgryski/go-perfbook/performance.md

 Making a slow thing fast might be replacing SHA1 or hash/fnv1 with a faster hash function.
-Doing a slow thing fewer times might be saving the result of the hash calculation of a large file so you don't have to do it a multiple times.
+Doing a slow thing fewer times might be saving the result of the hash calculation of a large file so you don't have to do it multiple times.

 Keep comments.
 If something doesn't need to be done, explain why.
 Frequently